There is no danger that we will ever learn too much; and there is so much to know about doing God’s will. So, let’s start with some fundamentals.

 “You will be told what you must do.”

 So Jesus told Saul to get up and do as what he had been told.
 He was going to be learning new things, and his teacher was to be Jesus himself.
-No one else (ever – anywhere) got that deal.
+No one else (ever – anywhere, at any time), was offered any deal like this one.

 But there was more to it and the rest wasn’t going to be covered that day; and so Jesus told him to continue into the city.
 And there was no offer of sympathy, no “How do you feel about this,” or “are you okay with this Saul?”
 No “what do you think, Saul?”